lindhor/geoportal-server-catalog-wiki/CSW-Client-for-ArcGIS-Desktop-and-Pro.md

            <!--
              update with syntax appropriate for issuing a GetRecordById request to the type catalog service to which you want to connect.
-In this example, the service would use CS-W 2.0.2 protocol and the full set of metadata record elements from each source record that should be presented in the response (ElementSetName)
+In this example, the service would use CSW 2.0.2 protocol and the full set of metadata record elements from each source record that should be presented in the response (ElementSetName)
            -->